E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Analyse_DACF/readme.rst

 :download:`Analyis source code <analyze.dacf.tar.gz>`

 It is important to have the XDR files and setup in the same directory as they have to be specified in the Makefile.
-The XDR files can be found via the GROMACS web page, see http://www.gromacs.org/Developer_Zone/Programming_Guide/XTC_Library or  ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.4.tar.gz .
+The XDR files can be found via the GROMACS web page, see `<http://www.gromacs.org/Developer_Zone/Programming_Guide/XTC_Library>`_ or `<ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.4.tar.gz>`_.
+The installation instruction can be found `<https://gitlab.e-cam2020.eu:10443/krekeler/analyze.energy#installation-instructions>`_.